stared/old-blog-gridsome-pre-2024/content/blog/from-medium/2022-10-15-perspective-capsaicin-is-a-psychoactive-substance/index.md

 In mild doses, it brings a sensation of excitement (most likely adrenaline).
 It is mouthwatering even when I just think about it.
 My favorite dose is when I have a delicate sweat on my forehead, but not yet involuntary tears.

 In higher doses, there is one threshold effect, at least for some.
 I mean, the level where eyes become torrents of tears, face turns red.
 At least for me — few minutes afterward, there is a tingly, electric, pulsating sensation in teeth nerves.
-Then, while there is still some residual burning sensation remaining, the flush of endorphins gives this blissful, albeit a bit drunk, state (“Live is beautiful, I love you all, awesome…”).
+Then, while there is still some residual burning sensation remaining, the flush of endorphins gives this blissful, albeit a bit drunk, state (_“Live is beautiful, I love you all, awesome…”_).
 Essentially getting high on locally-produced painkillers.

 As for some other psychoactive substances, there is tolerance growth.
 Hopefully, it does not carry to much risk.
 As far as I know, all adverse effects are related to the pain sensation rather than the substance itself (here, I didn’t check, though).
 So it safer than, say, caffeine.
 And since the cost is negligible, tolerance growth won’t wreck our budget either.

 1g of good Habanero pepper (600k on the [Scoville scale](https://en.wikipedia.org/wiki/Scoville_scale)) contains 40mg of capsaicin.
 For most people, it is, well, fairly spicy.
-For a mildly spicy green chili (2200 on the Scoville scale), we have 140µg capsaicin per g.
+A mildly spicy green chili (2200 on the Scoville scale) has 140µg capsaicin per gram.
 See:

 - [Capsaicinoids Content in Habanero Pepper (Capsicum chinense Jacq.): Hottest Known Cultivars](https://journals.ashs.org/hortsci/view/journals/hortsci/43/5/article-p1344.xml)
 - [Determination of Capsaicin and Dihydrocapsaicin in Capsicum Fruit Samples using High Performance Liquid Chromatography](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6264681/)

 LD50 for humans is estimated to be 0.5–5g/kg.
-It would take around 100g of pure capsaicin to be deadly — good luck with taking as much!
-So the ratio of deadly to active is around 1000000.
-For caffeine, it is around 100 (coffee — 100mg, LD50 around 10g).
+It would take around 100g of pure capsaicin to be deadly — but good luck with taking as much!
+So the ratio of deadly to active dose is around 1000000x.
+For caffeine, it is around 100x (coffee ~ 100mg, LD50 ~ 10g).

 A recent paper [A Neglected Link Between the Psychoactive Effects of Dietary Ingredients and Consciousness-Altering Drugs](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6706955/) considers eating normal amounts of spicy food microdosing of capsaicin.